Prayurawongse: Life

-In 1828, Phraklang commissioned the construction of Wat Prayurawongse in the Kudi Chin district.
+In 1828, Phraklang commissioned the construction of the Wat Prayurawongse in the Kudi Chin district.
 In 1830, King Rama III proposed to elevate Phraklang to the post of Samuha Kalahom.
-Phraklang refused, saying that the holder of the title of Chao Phraya Mahasena usually "passed away prematurely".
-King Rama III then assigned the post of Samuha Kalahom to Phraklang without officially investing him with the title.
-Phraklang then became responsible in both Kalahom (Southern Siam) and the Kromma Tha Ministry of Trade.
+Phraklang refused, stating that the holder of the title of Chao Phraya Mahasena usually "passed away prematurely".
+King Rama III then assigned the post of Samuha Kalahom to Phraklang without officially providing him the title.
+Phraklang then became responsible in both Kalahom (Southern Siam) and the Kromma Tha for the Ministry of Trade.

 In 1831, Tunku Kudin, nephew of Sultan Ahmad Tajuddin Halim Shah II, staged a revolt in Kedah, took control of Alor Setar and was joined by Patani.
-King Rama III assigned Phraklang to put down rebellions in Kedah and Patani.
+King Rama III assigned Phraklang to crush rebellions in Kedah and Patani.
 Both sultans of Kelantan and Terengganu sent forces to support Patani.
 Phraklang arrived at Songkhla in March 1832 and Chao Phraya Nakhon Noi the governor of Ligor had already taken Alor Setar so Phraklang went on to take Patani.
-Tuan Sulung the governor of Pattani fled to Kelantan.
-When Phraklang had pursued Tuan Sulung to Kelantan, Sultan Muhammad I of Kelantan, who was a relative of Tuan Sulung, surrendered and gave Tuan Sulung to Siamese authority.
+Tuan Sulung, the governor of Pattani chose to flee towards Kelantan.
+When Phraklang had pursued Tuan Sulung to Kelantan, Sultan Muhammad I of Kelantan, who was a relative of Tuan Sulung, surrendered and left Tuan Sulung to Siamese authority.

 Edmund Roberts led an American mission to Bangkok in March 1833.
 Roberts handed the letters of President Andrew Jackson to Phraklang and took residence in Phraklang's estate in Thonburi.
-This led to the conclusion of Siamese–American Treaty of Amity and Commerce in April.
+This led to the passage of the Siamese–American Treaty of Amity and Commerce in April.

-During the Siamese-Vietnamese Wars, in 1833, Phraklang led the Siamese fleet with the aim to attack Saigon.
-Phraklang quickly took Hà Tiên and proceeded through Vĩnh Tế Canal to take Châu Đốc.
+During the Siamese-Vietnamese Wars, in 1833, Phraklang led the Siamese fleet with the intention to attack Saigon.
+Phraklang quickly took Hà Tiên and proceeded through the Vĩnh Tế Canal to take Châu Đốc.
 Phraklang was joined at Châu Đốc by Chao Phraya Bodindecha who led land armies.
-Both Phraklang and Bodindecha marched along the Bassac River towards Saigon and met Vietnamese fleet at Vàm Nao.
-During the battle of Vàm Nao, the Siamese fleet refused to engage with Vietnamese vessels, even though Phraklang himself had personally boarded a small boat to urge his fleet to attack.
+Both Phraklang and Bodindecha marched along the Bassac River towards Saigon and met a Vietnamese fleet at Vàm Nao.
+During the battle of Vàm Nao, the Siamese fleet refused to engage with Vietnamese vessels, even though Phraklang himself had personally boarded a small boat in order to urge his fleet to attack.
 Phraklang and the Siamese fleet retreated to Châu Đốc, Hà Tiên and eventually to Chantaburi.